 6. Get rid of the clutter

-A good way of refreshing your child’s room is by storing toys in a clever way.
+A good way of refreshing your child's room is by storing toys in a clever way.
 Wall storage is a handy way of creating clutter free floors whilst adding decoration to the walls.
-By storing arts and crafts or stuffed animals in wall storage, your child will have plenty of room to play and it also means there are no excuses for an untidy bedroom!
+By storing books and other bits and boys in wall storage, your child will have plenty of room to play and it also means there are no excuses for an untidy bedroom!

 8. Put your old furniture to good use